gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 ![gatsby redux remote devtools](./images/running-redux-devtools.png)

 **Warning!!
-Lots of buginess**.
+Lots of bugginess**.
 While having this available is extremely helpful, this setup is very buggy and fragile.
 There is a memory leak in the extension that's triggered it seems every time you restart the Gatsby development server.
 Also the extension often, for no apparent reason, just won't